 A “lead” is marketing-speak for potential customers.
 Businesses gain leads by identifying people interested in their products and services.
 The main goal of marketing is turning leads into paying customers by guiding them through your marketing funnel.

-One of the primary objectives of digital marketing is gaining more leads.
+One of the primary objectives of digital marketing is to gain more leads.
 In short, if your lead generation starts to falter, you run the risk of kneecapping your growth.
 As such, a significant part of your marketing strategy should attract local customers and retain existing customers.

 Continuous lead generation ensures that you always have a growing pool of potential loyal customers for your digital marketing plan.